nextgenthemes/advanced-responsive-video-embedder/readme/10-description.md

 *   One shortcode or Block for all video providers.
 *   Responsive embeds with CSS, much better than with JavaScript.
 *   Tries to be as unobtrusive as possible, sets 'hide brand' variables if supported, disables related videos from other channels at the end … to help keep people on your site rather then going to YouTube or keep watching videos.
-*   Limited Autoplay (for providers that support it, they may mute it.
-Mobile browsers prevent autoplay with audio so ARVE will automatically mute HTML5 videos set to autoplay)
+*   Limited Autoplay (Mobile browsers usually prevent autoplay or allow it only muted.
+ARVE will automatically mute it but browser settings can still prevent it, even on Desktop)
 *   Custom URL parameters to use all options providers offer.
 *   Optional maximal width.
 *   Video alignment.